Walmart Demands Refund For Donations To Candidate Who Made ‘Public Hanging’ Comments

 Discussing one of her supporters at a campaign event, video of Hyde-Smith surfaced that demonstrated her saying, “If he invited me to a public hanging, I’d be on the front row.”

-Many have suggested the comments are racist or at the very least insensitive to the historic plight of blacks in the south.
-Hangings in public squares were often done against African Americans, frequently without a trial, conducted by “lynch mobs” that usurped constitutional protections for blacks.
+Many have suggested the comments are racist or at the very least insensitive to the historic plight of blacks in the South.
+Hangings in public squares were often done against African-Americans, frequently without a trial, conducted by “lynch mobs” that usurped constitutional protections for blacks.
 Historians agree that such hangings were done in order to terrorize black Americans into submitting to white dominance, according to reporting from the Guardian.

 Wal-Mart is asking for their donation to Cindy Hyde-Smith to be refunded. https://t.co/AlzRUlSPYx